Ebonny writes to share her thoughts, observations and opinions in the hope they may be of interest or give pause for thought to others.

 Should You Stay or Should You Go?

 Ultimately you may simply need to save yourself and restore your equilibrium and peace of mind.
-Have tried all you can, year in year out, to make the relationship work only to have things go right back to square one after some temporary glimmer of improvement?
-Have tried counselling and all the self-help books out there to no avail?
+Have you tried all you can, year in year out, to make the relationship work only to have things go right back to square one after some temporary glimmer of improvement?
+Have you tried counselling and all the self-help books out there to no avail?
 Are you totally exhausted and tired of all the drama?
-It may well be time to save yourself and move on rather than let passive aggression destroy you and your relationship.

 © 2014 Ebonny